-AfGJ has received funding from a number of left-wing philanthropies, including the Tides Foundation, George Soros‘s Open Society Foundations, the Arca Foundation, the Firedoll Foundation, the Brightwater Fund, the New World Foundation, the Foundation for Deep Ecology, the Hill Snowdon Foundation, the Ben and Jerry’s Foundation, the Bank of America Charitable Foundation, the Bank of America Charitable Gift Fund, the Aetna Foundation, the Public Welfare Foundation, the Fidelity Investments Charitable Gift Fund, and the Schwab Charitable Fund.
+AfGJ has received funding from a number of left-wing philanthropies, including the Tides Foundation, George Soros‘s Open Society Foundations, the Arca Foundation, the Firedoll Foundation, the Brightwater Fund, the New World Foundation, the Foundation for Deep Ecology, the Hill Snowdon Foundation, the Ben and Jerry’s Foundation, the Bank of America Charitable Foundation, the Bank of America Charitable Gift Fund, the Aetna Foundation, the Public Welfare Foundation, the Surdna Foundation, the Fidelity Investments Charitable Gift Fund, and the Schwab Charitable Fund.

 “AfGJ provides fiscal sponsorship services that fund groups that do not have 501(c)(3) nonprofit status from the Internal Revenue Service.
 This means AfGJ is a ‘pass through’ entity that allows donors who want to give to a group that lacks tax-exempt status to donate instead to the AfGJ.
 This mechanism helps individual donors, who may now deduct the donation from their income taxes, and also helps foundation donors, who are generally forbidden to give to groups that lack nonprofit status.
 It also helps the groups that finally receive the monies, because they don’t have to report on their activities to the public and, if convenient, they can pop up, perform legally dubious actions, and then disappear with no accountability.
 AfGJ takes a 7 to 8 percent administrative fee from the money that it passes on to other groups.
 The purpose of AfGJ’s fiscal sponsorship service, according to its IRS filing, is ‘to help the progressive movement grow and gain more influence on regional, national, and international levels.’”